-A Nottingham man has ‘changed his life forever’ after living on the streets, battling an addiction and being broken.
+A Nottingham man has ‘changed his life forever’ after living on the streets and battling an addiction.

 Alex Stibbard has reformed his life after he was ‘homeless, a drug addict and broken’, until someone reached out to him from a charity and welcomed him with ‘open arms’.

 Betel UK is a Christian recovery project and an independent homeless charity, designed to accommodate men, women and families ‘who are broken from life, due to addictions of drug and drink, homelessness, and from hurts and depression’.

 “Betel is here to help so that they can come and live for free in one of our communities,” says Alex.

 “We see people absolutely smashed to pieces from life, from the streets, prison, growing up in care, fatherless or grown up in an abusive environment – we can change this.”

 “We reach out to the lost and broken, give a warm place, food and a place to stay”

 Betel UK is not just a Nottingham-based charity, it has communities all over the UK and the world.
 Its main base began in Madrid, Spain, and then came to Nottingham just under 20 years ago.
 They have residential homes that involve a warm and hospitable environment to get people back on the right track.